bransive/Website/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Brave Red is a casual platformer that is avaliable on iOS and Android Operating Systems.
-It is currently in it's early stages and as time progresses so too will the game.If you would like to give it a go scroll down and read how.
+This is a project which contains all the bits of code for our wonderful website.
+We have made it public for you to use parts of it in your own work.

-Here's what we've been able to do so far;
+Here's some of the cool features;
 * Intuitive Navigation UI
-* Great Player control using on-screen controls
+* Minimal Colour Usage to focus on content
-* Fun map that gets harder the further you get :smile:
+* Easy to learn from :smile:

-Of course, we know that it isn't perfect and we are working tirelessly to make it great.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue with the tag.

 <!-- GETTING STARTED -->
 ## Getting Started

-When installing you will download both iOS and Android varients.
+Ensure your machine has a Website Processing Application.

 ### Prerequisites

-In order to play and/or tinker with Brave Red you will require the following;
+In order to view and/or tinker with the Website you will require the following;
-* Android Studio V3.4.1+
+* Browser of your choice
-* XCode V10.2.1+
+* Web Processing Tool of your choice

 ### Installation